huynhvogiakhang/upload-file-project/README.md

 ## Getting Started

 This project involves building a web application with a backend implemented using NestJS and a frontend using React.
-The main functionality of the application includes user authentication with a login function, uploading CSV files, and collecting performance feedback from users regarding the file uploading process.
+The main functionality of the application includes user authentication with a login function, uploading CSV files with required columns: postId,id,name,email,body.Read uploaded data from the pagination user's csv file.
+Collecting performance feedback from users regarding the file uploading process.

 ### Prerequisites